luthfirobbaniy/belajar-golang-hsi/tugas-pertemuan-5/README.md

 ## How To Play

-1. Run the Docker compose using `docker compose up"
+1. Run the Docker compose using `docker compose up`

 2. Run `academic-service` and `finance-service` using `go run main.go`